-A gratitude mobile is a gorgeous DIY fall decoration for the home or patio the whole family can make together!
+A gratitude leaf mobile is a gorgeous DIY fall decoration for the home or patio, the whole family can make together!

-Thanksgiving gratitude crafts like this thankful gratitude mobile are fun to make at home with the family or in the classroom as a class project.
-Make a grateful mobile with words of gratitude written on hanging marbled clay fall leaves to increase feelings of joy throughout the holiday season.
+Thanksgiving gratitude crafts, such as this thankful gratitude mobile, are fun to make at home with the family or in the classroom as a class project.
+Creating a grateful mobile that features thankful thoughts and words of gratitude written on hanging marbled clay fall leaves is a great activity to increase feelings of joy and appreciation for all that life has to offer throughout the holiday season.

 The gratitude leaves hanging from this Thanksgiving craft can also be used to make a DIY thankful tree.
 Click on the link for the step-by-step instructions.
-Or, scroll down to learn how to make the gratitude mobile pictured here.
+Or, scroll down to learn how to make the gratitude mobile pictured here with the clay leaves hanging from it.
+First published on November 17, 2020, this post is regularly updated to enhance its content.
 You might also enjoy this list of Thanksgiving gratitude activities.

 - Polymer clay and leaf cookie cutters to make gratitude leaves

-- Bare branch, stick, or wooden embroidery hoop (We used a branch from an alder tree we found on a walk through the park.)
+- Bare branch, stick, or wooden embroidery hoop (We used a branch from an alder tree we found on a nature walk.)

 - Stamps or paint pens